Diabetes: Using a Plate Format to Plan MealsSkip to the navigation

 - One-fourth of the plate is a bread, starch, or grain.
 This is about the size of half a closed fist.
 Examples are bread, rolls, rice, crackers, cooked grains, cereal, tortillas, and starchy vegetables like potatoes, corn, winter squash, beans, peas, and lentils.

 - One-fourth is lean protein.
-This is about the size of the palm of your hand.
+This is about the size of a deck of cards.
 Examples are beef, chicken, turkey, pork, fish, tofu, and eggs.
 (For the plate format, beans should be counted as a starch, not as a protein.)

 - Add a small piece of fruit.
 A small piece of fresh fruit is about the size of a tennis ball.
 Or choose ½ cup of frozen, cooked, or canned fruit.
 You could also have a small handful of dried fruit or ½ cup (4 ounces) of 100% fruit juice.